First revised August 2, 2016; last revised July 18, 2025

 A wandering mind is an unhappy mind!
 The conclusion of an article in the prestigious journal “Science,” which, using real-time input from 5000 people worldwide, confirmed what the Buddha said 2500 years ago; see, “A wandering mind is an unhappy mind-Science-Killingsworth-2010.”

-Mundane ways to Calm a Mind
+Mundane Ways to Calm a Mind

-• Especially when one gets angry, just stopping and counting to ten at least slows down the javana (or the impulse) from running wildly.
+- Especially when one gets angry, just stopping and counting to ten at least slows down the javana (or the impulse) from running wildly.
 Do not let unwanted thoughts take over.
 They multiply very quickly, and then things get out of control; for a more in-depth discussion, see “Javana of a Citta – Root of Mental Power.”

-• However, those are just “tricks” to get a temporary solution.
+- However, those are just “tricks” to get a temporary solution.
 Just like a restless child is bound to throw a tantrum again, any relief from “breath meditation” is only fleeting.

 Buddhist Way to Calm a Mind

-3. Even Samatha meditation becomes easier if one lives a moral life.
+3. Even Samatha meditation becomes easier if one lives a simple and moral life.
 One must at least obey the conventional five precepts of not killing other beings, stealing, lying, engaging in sexual misconduct, or using excessive amounts of alcohol.
-If one can further abstain from harsh speech slandering, and vain talk, that makes it even better; see, “Ten Immoral Actions – Dasa Akusala,“ and “Punna Kamma – Dāna, Sīla, Bhāvanā.“
+If one can further abstain from harsh speech slandering, and vain talk, that makes it even better; see “Ten Immoral Actions – Dasa Akusala,“ and “Punna Kamma – Dāna, Sīla, Bhāvanā.“

 4. The reason that the mind becomes agitated easily is because of the “gunk” that we have in our minds (they go by various names like kilēsa, anusaya, “bad gati”, or mental impurities).
 All this “gunk” is there due to greed, hate, and ignorance.